As stated elsewhere, we had 5 kernel crashes over several months that were related to the use of a specific network card.

 To summarize, these are the reasons this bug was not fixed before:

-- While it is not a bug in Xen, it will only show up under Xen under normal circumstances.
+- While it is not a bug in Xen, only using Xen will uncover it under normal circumstances.

 - It’s too slow to test with the component that causes the issue.

 - There is no debug option that checks whether a page is currently valid at the time that a DMA unmapping is performed.
-This is a feature I would be interested in someone adding.
+I would be interested in someone adding this feature.